 People with performance-specific anxiety benefit significantly from propranolol and clonidine, which are blood pressure medications that also inhibit the physical effects of anxiety.
 By reducing heart rate, tremors, and sweating, these medications enable patients to perform without fear of embarrassment.
 Furthermore, these medications are only taken as needed before performances, rather than every day like SSRIs.

 Managing Social Anxiety Disorder

 The central part of exposure therapy based CBT is that patients need to actually face their fears.
 This may sound terrible to someone suffering from social anxiety.
 However, the key to this treatment is small steps, slowly increasing the exposure to new people and new places.

 Preventing alcohol use

 The best treatment for coexisting Social Anxiety Disorder and Alcohol Use Disorder includes educational programs about the relationship between the two disorders.
 CBT also addresses the use of alcohol in social situations as part of exposure therapy.
 Furthermore, early intervention when social anxiety is developing in adolescence significantly reduces the risk of also developing problems with alcohol.

 Because Social Anxiety Disorder tends to start young and the nature of the disorder precludes people from discussing their experience with an authority figure such as a doctor, patients usually do not have an objective view of their situation.
 When people finally get treatment, they often realize they have been suffering from social anxiety for several years.

-If people often describe you as very shy, ask your doctor about Social Anxiety Disorder or take a short quiz which is based on the diagnostic criteria and provided by the Anxiety and Depression Association of America.
+If people often describe you as very shy, ask your doctor about Social Anxiety Disorder.
+Take a short quiz which is based on the diagnostic criteria and provided by the Anxiety and Depression Association of America.